yuenthye/hello-world/README.md

 Hi, this is Yuen Thye

-I'm now attending a JFSD course that will allow me to have a basic knowledge and mindset of a JFSD.
+I'm now attending a JFSD course that will allow me to have a basic knowledge of JFSD.

 this is a test